subhalingamd/sportal/README.md

 ## Installation
 ### Requirements
-- Web Server
+- Web Server *(e.g. Apache)*
-- PHP 7.1 *(recommended)*
+- PHP >= 7.1 *(recommended)*
-- mySQL
+- MySQL

 ### Setting up
-Setting up is easy with our [setup.php](setup.php) file.
-Enter your DB details, server's timezone and Admin User details and you can start using the portal.
+Setting up is easy with [setup.php](setup.php) file.
+Enter the DB details, server's timezone and Admin User details and everything is set automatically using the scripts.

 ## What's New
-- Added CSS to make everything look beautiful
+- Feature a seperate Login page
+- Redirect back to the page (or it's parent) which redirected to login page for authentication
+- Minor performance improvements
 - Fixed few security issues
-- Minor performance improvements

 ## What's Next
 - Redesigning Home and Messages page
 - A timetable and attendance system to look at upcoming classes and mark attendance online
-- Encryption of messages, questions, responses.
+- Option to establish an active connection with server to store answers at regular time stamps during the assessment

 ## Demo Instructions
-1. Login as admin using ***admin*** as username & password
+1. You need to create your own account to access all features in the portal.
+Since this site does **not** allow self-registration (i.e., only admin can add users), you need to login to **admin** account first and then create your account in the admin panel.
-2. Have a look at admin features.
-Explore them! **You don't have the rights to update password and update contact details for this account**.
-Similarly, **removing users** or **reseting password for other users** is disabled in demo.
+2. Use username and password *(both)* as `admin` to login as admin.
+You can explore all the admin features that are available.
+However, to avoid misuse of the demo version of the portal, **you won't have the rights to update password and update contact details for this account**.
+Similarly, **removing users** or **reseting password for other users** are also disabled in demo.
 Also note that demo version may be slighlty different from the original version.
-3. You can create your own account in the **Admin Panel>Add user** page.(Find your username from *Find User* page and use your DOB as password for logging in)
+3. You can create your own account in the **Admin Panel>Add user** page.
+You should find your username from *Find User* page and use your DOB as password for logging in for the first time.

+*You are now one step away from landing up in the demo!* **Go to live demo by [clicking here](http://projects.subhalingam.heliohost.org/sportal/).**

 #### Do not forget to take up an assignment as a student!

-***For any queries contact me at [subhalingam.d@gmail.com]***
+***For any queries contact Subhalingam at [subhalingam.d@gmail.com]***